MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/campaigns/m365-campaigns-security-overview.md

 ms.lasthandoff: 01/29/2021
 ms.locfileid: "50044367"
 ---
-# <a name="bump-up-security-protection-for-your-campaign-or-business"></a>Aumento da proteção de segurança para sua campanha ou empresa
+# <a name="bump-up-security-protection-for-your-campaign-or-business"></a>Up security protection for your campaign or business

 ## <a name="overview"></a>Visão Geral